alexoms/optimization/README.md

 Processing 50 million accounts takes ~37 seconds and is under the 1-2 minute threshold of a typical financial batch.
 The code is condensed into one file for quick view.

+Starting generation of 49999500 accounts
+Completed generation of accounts in 14222 millis Starting getJointOwnerAccountList() getJointOwnerAccountList() - Starting first loop of 49999514 accounts getJointOwnerAccountList() - Completed first loop of accounts in 2161 MILLIS getJointOwnerAccountList() - Starting int conversion of  50004 joint user accounts getJointOwnerAccountList() - Completed int conversion of joint user accounts in 8804 MILLIS getJointOwnerAccountList() - Starting final account list comparison of  49999514 getJointOwnerAccountList() - Completed final account list comparison in 3242 MILLIS Completed getJointOwnerAccountList in 14382 MILLIS Result output of accounts for Test case 1 showing only accounts owned by joint account owners:
+Completed ALL PROCESSING of 49999500 accounts in 28610 MILLIS!
+Used memory is bytes: 3885324968
+Used memory is megabytes: 3705